LyubomirT/intense-rp-next/README.md

 - **⚙️ Schema-Driven Config**: Auto-generating configuration UI to make it easier for us developers to add new features
 - **💾 Persistent Sessions**: Keep your login sessions across app restarts (Chrome/Edge only)

-### 🎯 Recent Additions

-- **Custom Chromium Browser**: Now you can use a custom Chromium browser for better compatibility and performance by selecting the binary path in the settings and picking `Custom Chromium` as your browser.
-- **API Keys**: You can now secure the API with API keys so that no shady requests can be made without authentication.

 > [!NOTE]
-> The project is in a "stable beta" state, meaning it's ready for daily use but may still have some rough edges.
+> The project is in a "stable" state, meaning it's ready for daily use but may still have some rough edges.
 If you run into any issues, please report them on GitHub!

 ## 🚀 Quick Start